SERVICE

 We will ask you for information on the following (no documentation required):

 • Your Business Account Number (BAN).
-If you don't know it, you can look it up.
+If you don't know it, look up the BAN.

 • Number of full and part-time employees